-- the bus?
-It's fun just look out the window and notice what's around you! - Why is it important to know the order of the Landmarks you passed? (find your way back to where you started). - Is a Hospital a Landmark?
-Is a bird a Landmark?
-Why?
-Is a big statue a Landmark?
+- What is a Landmark?
+Why are they important to notice? - What are different types of Landmarks? - Can you play the landmark game when you're on a walk, in the car or riding on the bus?
+It's fun just look out the window and notice what's around you! - Why is it important to know the order of the Landmarks you passed?
+(Find your way back to where you started). - Which sense helps you see and remember Landmarks? (eyes) - Is a bird a Landmark? (why?).
+Is a Hospital a Landmark?
+Is a ball a Landmark? (why?)
+Is a School a Landmark?

-4.FIND SAFE PLACES AND PEOPLE (Pages 8-9) (Write on board: SAFE PLACES, PEOPLE)
+4. FIND SAFE PLACES AND PEOPLE (Pages 8-9, Activity Book) (Write on board: SAFE PLACES and PEOPLE)